Healthy Homes Assessment Poraiti

 What are the most unreasonable gaps or holes?

-There is no require to block up intentional holes or gaps that are part of the building.
-For instance, small gaps around doors and windows might be necessary to allow movement of the structure when the home warms and cools so that they can still be closed and opened rather instead of being stuck.
-We will inspect all windows and doors as part of an Healthy Homes assessment of your rental property.
+There is no need to block off gaps or holes which are part of the building.
+For instance, small gaps around doors and windows might be necessary to allow for movement of the building as the house is heated and cools in order to let them be shut and opened, rather instead of being stuck.
+We will test the windows and doors in an Healthy Homes assessment of your rental property.

 draught stopping building inspections